dennisvang/tufup-example/README.md

 On the same system (for convenience):

-1. manually extract the archive version 1.0 from the `repo/deploy/targets` dir into the `INSTALL_DIR` specified in `settings.py` (this simulates an installation on a client device)
+1. manually extract the archive version 1.0 from the `repository/targets` dir into the `INSTALL_DIR` specified in `myapp/settings.py` (this simulates an installation on a client device)
-2. [optional] to try a patch update, copy the archive version 1.0 into the `TARGET_DIR` (normally done during installation)
+2. [optional] to try a patch update, copy the archive version 1.0 into the `TARGET_DIR` (this would normally be done by an installer)
 3. assuming the repo files are being served on localhost, we can now run the newly extracted executable from `INSTALL_DIR` (`main.exe`), and it will perform an update
 4. metadata and targets are stored in the `UPDATE_CACHE_DIR`